 Example: 900 mm focal length scope, 20 mm focal length ocular: delivers 900/20 = 45 power (45x).

 The maximally reasonable magnification is double the aperture diameter in millimeters.
 High magnifications are useful for viewing very bright objects like the sun, the moon, the planets to reveal fine structures.
 Deep spacey objects are best viewed through instruments with large apertures at their correlating optimal magnification.

 Often overlooked is the telescope mount.
 But it may easily be one of the most important features in the whole setup as even the best telescope optics are useless if not supported by a stable and wobble-free mount.
 So it may not come as a surprise that a good mount is sometimes the most expensive component of a telescope.

 The ideal telescope mount depends on the dimensions of the telescope and its optics as well as the main purpose of the telescope.
 In astrophotography setups, the most preferred are usually the German equatorial mount.
 It is aligned with the earth axis so it is easy to follow the movement of a celestial object by rotating around one axis only.

 The altazimuth mount is a simple two-axis mount one horizontal one vertical.
-It is quick and easy to set up but to follow an object can be difficult.
+It is quick and easy to set up but following an object can be difficult.
 A popular modification of the altazimuth mount is the Dobsonian mount.

 Anyone who believes that just buying a telescope is the first step towards becoming an amateur astronomer is a great mistake.
 If you are not already familiar with the starry sky, with the constellations, and with some celestial mechanics, then even the best telescope for amateurs is of little use.
 Before you buy a telescope you should have practiced with a good star map to find your way around the night sky.
 A good pair of binoculars is also a good tool to get the first experience in observing celestial objects.